BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Horse Lord
 - Sworn Protector (Hera)

-**ACTIVE/PASSIVE RULES**
+- **Stalwart Fighter** `ACTIVE`

-- **Stalwart Fighter** `ACTIVE` - Whilst Olwyn is outnumbered in a Combat, enemy models will require a 6 To Wound her when making Strikes, regardless of their Strength.
+Whilst Olwyn is outnumbered in a Combat, enemy models will require a 6 To Wound her when making Strikes, regardless of their Strength.
 Note, as this does not require a natural 6, enemy models may use Might to influence their To Wound rolls against Olwyn and any bonuses To Wound will still apply as normal.

 </div>